hashicorp/consul/plugin/cache/README.md

   **DURATION** defaults to 1m.
 Prefetching will happen when the TTL drops below **PERCENTAGE**, which defaults to `10%`, or latest 1 second before TTL expiration.
 Values should be in the range `[10%, 90%]`.
   Note the percent sign is mandatory. **PERCENTAGE** is treated as an `int`.

+## Capacity and Eviction

+When specifying **CAPACITY**, the minimum cache capacity is 131,072.
+Specifying a lower value will be ignored.
+Specifying a **CAPACITY** of zero does not disable the cache.

+Eviction is done per shard - i.e. when a shard reaches capacity, items are evicted from that shard.
+Since shards don't fill up perfectly evenly, evictions will occur before the entire cache reaches full capacity.
+Each shard capacity is equal to the total cache size / number of shards (256).

 ## Metrics